Here's what RHINO means when talking about the rental housing world.

 Activism is a way to keep organizational members busy between victories.

-Advocate: An individual or organization that expresses strong opinions about public policy.
+Advocate: An individual or organization that expresses strong opinions about public policy and social issues/needs.

 Association: A collectivity of people who interact on a regular basis.
 An association is more formal than a community.